Skip to main content

 Autonomic computing.
 Kephart and Chess [26] established the vocabulary of self-configuring, self-healing, self-optimizing, and self-protecting systems.
 Mutuus inherits this vocabulary but applies it at a different granularity.
 Autonomic computing targets system-level properties (e.g., a self-healing web service).
 Mutuus targets primitive-level properties (e.g., a self-healing data structure).
 The Metabolic Cost Principle (Section 8) provides an evaluation framework that autonomic computing lacks: a methodology for measuring whether the cost of self-management is justified by the benefit.

-We introduce a precise distinction between two categories of computing primitives:
+We distinguish between two categories of computing primitives:

-Inorganic primitives are static.
-They have fixed performance profiles, uniform tradeoffs across all workloads, and no internal lifecycle.
-A Vec at allocation time and a Vec after ten billion operations behave identically.
-Their complexity is fully characterized by classical O(n) analysis.
+Inorganic primitives have fixed internal organization, fixed tradeoffs across workloads, and no explicit lifecycle.
+A Vec at allocation time and a Vec after ten billion operations are governed by the same representation and the same classical complexity model.

-Organic primitives have metabolism.
-They maintain internal state that evolves over time through tick-driven lifecycle management.
-They adapt to workload patterns, develop compensatory structures, and transition through thermal states (Hot → Warm → Cold → Compressed).
-Their complexity requires additional dimensions beyond classical analysis.
+Organic primitives maintain lifecycle state that evolves through workload exposure and maintenance.
+They may adapt to access patterns, develop compensatory structures, or transition through thermal states such as Hot → Warm → Cold → Compressed.
+Their behavior therefore requires dimensions of analysis beyond static efficiency.

-This is not a value judgment.
-Inorganic primitives are appropriate, even optimal, for many use cases.
-A small, short-lived array does not benefit from thermal management.
-A hash map used for constant-time lookup in a tight loop should not pay the overhead of co-access tracking.
+This taxonomy is descriptive rather than prescriptive.
+Inorganic primitives remain appropriate, and often optimal, for many workloads.
+Small, short-lived arrays do not benefit from thermal management.
+A hash map used for constant-time lookup in a tight loop may not justify the overhead of co-access tracking.
+The value of the taxonomy is that it makes the design choice explicit.

 4.1 When Organics Win